opengeospatial/geopackage/spec.md

 | `pixel_x_size` |	double |	In `t_table_name` srid units or default meters for srid 0 (>0) |	no |	1 | |
 | `pixel_y_size` |	double |	In `t_table_name` srid units or default meters for srid 0 (>0) |	no |	1	| |

-See Annex B: Table Definition SQL clause B.10 tile_matrix_metadata
+See Annex B: [Table Definition SQL clause B.10] (#clause-B10) - `tile_matrix_metadata`

-### 10.5	Tiles Table
+### 6.3.6.3	Tiles Matrix Data Tables

+> **Requirement 20**   /gpkg/1.0/req/core/tiles_table

+> All tile matrix sets in a GeoPackage SHALL be contained in tiles tables as defined in clause 6.3.6.3 and table 15 and exemplified by table xx.

 Tiles in a tile matrix set with one or more zoom levels SHALL be stored in a GeoPackage in a tiles table or view with a unique name for every different tile matrix set in the GeoPackage.
-Each tiles table or view SHALL be defined with the columns described in table 35 below.
+Each tiles table or view SHALL be defined with the columns described in table 15 below.
 Each tiles table or view SHALL contain tile matrices at one or more zoom levels of different spatial resolution (map scale).
-All tiles at a particular zoom level must have the same `pixel_x_size` and `pixel_y_size` values specified in the `tile_matrix_metadata` row record for that tiles table and zoom level.
+All tiles at a particular zoom level SHALL have the same `pixel_x_size` and `pixel_y_size` values specified in the `tile_matrix_metadata` row record for that tiles table and zoom level.

 When the value of the `is_times_two_zoom` column in the `tile_table_metadata` record for a tiles table row is 1 (true) then the pixel sizes for adjacent zoom levels in the tiles table SHALL only vary by powers of 2.

+> **Requirement 20**   /gpkg/1.0/req/core/tiles_table

+> All tile matrix sets in a GeoPackage SHALL be contained in tiles tables as defined in clause 6.3.6.3 and table 15 and exemplified by table xx.

 [[Note 11]] (#note-11) and [[Note 12]] (#note-12)